- 1 Selaginella Apoda Plant Care Basics

 Selaginella care is not easy, as these plants have very specific needs, especially with regards to the right temperature and appropriate humidity.

 As always, we will start with our plant care sheet, giving you the most important care tips for Selaginalle apoda upfront.

-Selaginella Apoda Plant Care Sheet
+Selaginella Apoda Plant Care Basics

 Selaginella makes no special demands on plant soil.
 Simply use a regular potting soil mix.
 Quality soil for potted plants has all the important properties to ensure the healthy growth of Selaginella.

 A loose, medium-coarse soil with sufficient nutrients produces the best results.

 The PH value for the soil should be around 5 to 6 for Selaginella apoda.